jmcvw/mrup/README.md

 The RStudio menu shows a list of the 10 most recently used projects.
 This is based on the project\_mru file which may contain more than 10 projects (apparently 15 max?).

+**NB:** Only projects saved in subdirectories of the `~/R` directory are found.
+If you prefer to save projects all over your hard disc, this will currently not find those projects located elsewhere.

 ### Install